 Jörn Stiegelmeier: The EU directives of the F-Gas Regulation also apply outside European borders: If ENGIE Refrigeration wants to export equipment to another continent, the new F-Gas Regulation states that it is a dedicated machine and must therefore comply with the F-Gas Regulation at the current time of delivery.
 The overarching aim of those responsible is to also support countries outside the EU on the path to climate neutrality.

 Jörn Stiegelmeier: I am pleased that the associations have succeeded in helping to shape the amendment to the F-Gas Regulation in such a way that a distinction is made between capacity and efficiency.
-As a result, large machines with appropriate refrigerant charge quantities and high performance will be able to continue to work efficiently and safely with artificial refrigerants until 2050.
+As a result, large machines with appropriate refrigerant charges and high performance will be able to continue working efficiently and safely with R-1234ze artificial refrigerants until 2050 and beyond.
 The high energy efficiency of our oil-free machines also saves CO2 equivalent in electricity consumption and global warming potential.
 This becomes very clear when looking at the TEWI value, which takes into account the direct and indirect global warming potential.
 The new legal situation also confirms that it pays to future-proof our own product portfolio from the outset.
 This is because the choice of refrigerant is not the sole focus when developing our chillers and heat pumps.
 Quite the opposite: in every single development step, we ensure that our systems are designed to be as energy-efficient and absolutely robust as possible for the refrigeration and heating industry of tomorrow.
 Our machines are designed to be permanently leak-proof in order to prevent any refrigerant leakage.
 As is now clear: This strategy pays off in every respect.